saltyorg/docs/docs/reference/accounts.md

   ssh_key:
 ```

-`user:name`: User name for the server.
+`name`: User name for the server.

 This parameter is **required**.
 If user account with this name does not already exist, it will be created during install.
 Also used to create first-time logins for various apps.
 Default is `seed`.

-`user:pass`: Password for the user account and for misc apps.
+`pass`: Password for the user account and for misc apps.

 This parameter is **required**.
 Sets password for the server's user account when creating a new account.
 This will not change the password of an existing account.